saeed1gorji/fridump/README.md

 The following are the main flags that can be used with fridump:

       positional arguments:
-      process            the process that you will be injecting to
+      process             the process name or pid that you will be injecting to

       optional arguments:
       -h, --help          show this help message and exit